 And it’s not just small-timers sitting in a basement asking your grandmother for bitcoin, either.

-Independent and state-sponsored hackers alike are increasingly targeting major financial institutions, critical infrastructure and other points of support which make the world go round.
+Independent and state-sponsored hackers alike are increasingly targeting major financial institutions, critical infrastructure and other points of support that make the world go round.

 Financial firms are already on edge, suggesting that ‘cyber risk’ is the largest threat to the broader economy.